What does your voice say in 8 seconds?

 About the Author

-Julie Amor, President and Chief Strategy Officer for Dobies Healthcare Group, has more than 25 years of experience elevating healthcare brands.
+Julie Amor, President and Chief Strategy Officer for Dobies Healthcare Group, has 30 years of experience elevating healthcare brands.
 Share your thoughts with her by tweeting @DobiesGroup, connecting with us on LinkedIn, or by commenting on our Facebook page.